Home

 In the warmer summer months, structures which are in shallow water can be very successful for Walleye anglers.
 These structures are above the thermocline of the water, but they supply shade and cooler water that the Walleye love.

 In addition, there is an abundance of baitfish and oxygen in these structures during this time.
-During the hot parts of the day the fish may move to underwater structures which are somewhat deeper, and at night the fish will move to structures closer to the shore.
+During the hot parts of the day the fish may move to somewhat deper underwater structure, and at night the fish will move to structure closer to the shore.

 During the fall and winter months, the fish will move to the deepest parts of the area, where the water is coldest and there is plenty of oxygen.
 Deep water structures may be a great spot during these times, but there is never a guarantee when it comes to these slippery fish.